aweyandt/Cyber-Security/Cyber-Sec/PSW Strength Checker Overview.md

 # Password Strength Checker
-This C project is designed to check user-inputted passwords
+This C project is designed to check user-inputted passwords to make sure they fall inline with current industry security standards.

 ## Goals
 1. The passwords must have a minimum length of 15 characters but not exceed 50.